 do {

-4. The get function reads one character from the input file, stores it in the variable c, and returns a reference to input, which automatically calls the conversion operator.
-The conversion operator creates a Boolean value that drives the loop.
+The get function reads one character from the input file, stores it in the variable c, and returns a reference to input, automatically calling the conversion operator.
+However, this example suffers the same lag problem demonstrated in Figure 3 because the processing occurs between the input and test, with the input following the test.